ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab01.md

 Overview of this lab
 ====================

 1. Work in your pair partnership on this project.
 Don't start working unless you are sitting together.
 This should be a true pair partner assignment.
+In true pairing, every line of code goes through the minds of two programmers.
+Please read this [blog post from the well-known Agile Coach LLewellen Falco](http://llewellynfalco.blogspot.com/2014/06/llewellyns-strong-style-pairing.html) that explains the idea of **strong-style pairing**.

 1. Login at github.com.
 Click on the drop down menu at left where your username appears, and ensure that <tt>{{page.org}}</tt> appears    among your organizations in the drop down menu.
+(Note: The image might have ucsb-cs56-w18, but your page should have {{site.github-org-name}} instead.
+The URL for that org is <{{site.github-org-url}}>, and if you followed the steps in lab00, you should have an invitiation to join that org.

     <img src="https://docs.google.com/drawings/d/e/2PACX-1vQVGuD1Wui6_-LvNFBuGDA7qj9IMr9lU5mtx9MmXxnxJdlCpwUk1B5UZ3oRWgWkf93F7Eh4XmZSN14v/pub?w=371&amp;h=346">